-Tip: also try "step sequence recording" in LoopA's mute screen - just enter any notes when the sequencer engine is not running, but ARM is engaged.
+Tip: also try "step sequence recording" in the mute screen enter any notes when the sequencer engine is not running, but ARM is engaged.
 In this mode, you can move the recording cursor position by pushing and turning the SELECT encoder and can change the "step recording note interval" by pushing and holding SELECT while turning the DATA encoder.